 AMHERST, Mass. - University of Massachusetts physics professor Jose P. Mestre will speak on "What Makes Learning Science so Difficult?" in his upcoming Distinguished Faculty Lecture.
 The presentation is scheduled for 4 p.m. on Tues.
 April 10 in Memorial Hall, and is the third in this year’s Distinguished Faculty Lecture series.
 The talk is free and the public is welcome.
 A reception will follow.
 All faculty members in the series receive a Chancellor’s Medal following their lectures.
 The Chancellor’s Medal is the highest honor bestowed on individuals for exemplary and extraordinary service to the University.

 AMHERST, Mass. - U.S. News & World Report’s year 2002 rankings of “America’s Best Graduate Schools” includes several entries from the University of Massachusetts, in disciplines including engineering, education, psychology, and clinical psychology.

-AMHERST, Mass. - James K. Boyce, professor of economics at the University of Massachusetts, will give a Distinguished Faculty Lecture titled, "Economic Policy for Building Peace: Lessons from War-Torn Societies," Tues., Dec.
-5 at 4 p.m. in Memorial Hall.
-The lecture is free and open to the public.
-A reception follows.
+AMHERST, Mass. - John R. Mullin, professor of urban planning at the University of Massachusetts, will give a Distinguished Faculty Lecture titled, “The Once and Future New England Mill Town,” Tues., April 24 at 4 p.m. in Memorial Hall.